yvnnhong/cse29pa1/README.md

 ### `uint32_t capitlize_ascii(char* str)`

+Takes an array of code points and *changes* the array so that any ASCII lowercase characters `a`-`z` are changed to their uppercase versions.
+Leaves all other characters unchanged.

 ## UTF-8 Analyzer

 You'll also write a program that reads (purportedly) UTF-8 input and prints out some information about it.